Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

-The Miami Heat, Gabe Vincent included, take the court versus the New York Knicks at 1:00 PM ET on Sunday in the 2023 NBA Playoffs.
+The Miami Heat, Gabe Vincent included, face the New York Knicks at 7:30 PM ET on Tuesday in the 2023 NBA Playoffs.

-Let's dive into the prop bets available for Vincent, using stats and trends to make good predictions.
+Below, we look at Vincent's stats and trends to help you find the best prop bets.

 Gabe Vincent Prop Bets vs. the Knicks